How to Read an ETF Factsheet: The Numbers That Matter

 Is a high Sharpe ratio always good?

-A higher Sharpe ratio indicates more return per unit of volatility taken, which is generally preferable.
-But be cautious about short measurement periods: a fund that ran through an extended bull market will show an inflated Sharpe ratio that does not reflect its risk-adjusted performance over a full cycle.
-Always check the period the ratio covers.
+Generally yes, but be cautious about short measurement periods.
+A fund that ran through an extended bull market shows an inflated Sharpe that does not reflect performance over a full cycle.
+Always check the period covered.

 Do ETF factsheet numbers change over time?

 Yes.
-OCFs are updated periodically and can change as providers reprice their funds competitively.
-Tracking difference and error are calculated from historical data and will shift with market conditions.
-Always check the factsheet date and look for the most recent version from the fund provider's website before making a final decision.
+OCFs are updated periodically as providers reprice.
+Tracking difference and error shift with market conditions.
+Always check the factsheet date and look for the most recent version on the provider's website.

 Further Reading:

-The ETF Book - Richard Ferri - The most comprehensive guide to ETF mechanics, selection, and portfolio construction available to retail investors.
-Covers everything on a factsheet and much more.
+Smarter Investing - Tim Hale - A UK-focused guide to evidence-based investing that walks through how to compare funds using exactly the metrics on a factsheet.
 (Affiliate link - we may earn a small commission at no extra cost to you.)

 Enjoying the content?